Privacy

 - Payment data: processed by Stripe; we do not store full card numbers on our servers.

-- Consent: where required (for example non-essential cookies or marketing emails) — you can withdraw consent at any time.
+- Consent: where required (for example non-essential cookies or marketing emails).
+You can withdraw consent at any time.

 - Legal obligation: where we must retain or disclose information by law.